 In Voltage VBC we understand that as parents we would like to see our daughter playing the entire tournament, this is because most of the time we don’t understand the role each athlete is playing in the game and it is easy to start comparing your children with other players.

 Players will be training by position, and they need to master that position in order to have success in the game, while some players are able to play more than one position according to their skill level.
 Players will play in some cases around, front row, or back row only, according to the position that they will be trained.

 Coaches are responsible for determining playing time and court positions for athletes.
 Parents are not permitted on the court during matches unless specifically requested by the coaches to assist in some capacity.
 Should a parent wish to discuss an athlete’s playing time, position, or any other issue they should request a meeting with the coach before or after practices, not at matches.

 Player’s fees provide guaranteed equal practice time, but NOT guaranteed equal playing time at tournaments.
-Should parents have any concerns about their child’s playing time or any other conflict, they must follow the club policies below to resolve concerns and encourage their child to also follow these steps.
+Should parents have any concerns about their child’s playing time or any other conflict, they must follow the club policies below, to resolve concerns, parents encourage your athletic to follow these rules.

-The coach determines individual playing times based on the skills, attitude, and cooperation of the individual to performs the game, and the effort displayed during practices and games on and off the court.
+The coach determines individual playing times based on the skills, attitude, and cooperation of the individual to perform the game and the effort displayed during practices and games on and off the court.
 This means there will not always be equal playing time for each player on the team.
 This is based on the coach’s decision.
-Players with an emotional response to the match or to the coaches will be pulled out to the court since it is not possible for the player to respond with the same energy to the game when their emotions are out of control.
-Coaches are not responsible for keep players’ emotions in control.
+Players with an emotional response to the match or to the coaches will be pulled out to the court since it is not possible for the player to respond with the same energy to the game when their emotions are out of control and will be desmiss for the entire tournament.
+Coaches are not responsible for keeping players’ emotions in control.

 Voltage VBC reserves the right to make any necessary team changes in order to better the individual athlete and the club.